dalalkurdish/Neighborhood-Map-React/README.md

 ## If you want to add any extra information.
 1. fork the project
-2. the download or clone the project :) thanks.
+2. then download or clone the project :) thanks.